IIBF BFM Module B: Unit 8 - Operational Risk

 Stagnant Assessments

-Failure to recalibrate risk metrics when global or local business conditions shifts significantly.
+Failure to recalibrate risk metrics when global or local business conditions shift significantly.

 Oversight Deficits